Otto Rank: Therapeutic innovations

-Between 1920 and 1924 Rank collaborated with Sándor Ferenczi on approaches that favored immediacy and emotional reciprocity in the consulting room.
+Between 1920 and 1924 Rank collaborated with Sándor Ferenczi on approaches that favored immediacy and emotional reciprocity in the "here-and-now" of the consulting room.
 They warned that Freud's technical recommendations produced "an unnatural elimination of all human factors in the analysis" and called for therapy grounded in lived experience.
-Analysts such as Sandor Rado later recalled how training minimized patients' emotional lives and focused on classifying drives, a tendency Rank viewed as a distortion of psychoanalysis' human potential.
-Freud described libido as the engine of emotion and likened the analytic task to draining primitive feeling from the patient, reinforcing distance over relationship.
+Analysts such as Sandor Rado later recalled how classical analysis ignored patients' emotional lives focusing, instead, on interpreting oral, anal, and phallic elements of the sexual drive, a tendency Rank viewed as harmful to liberating the creative will of his patients.
+Freud described libido as the engine of emotion and likened the analytic task to draining feelings from the patient, reinforcing distance over an authentic person-to-person relationship.

 Rank countered that emotions are relational and that therapy should cultivate the creative will rather than uproot feeling.
-Commentators such as Fred Weinstein and Ernest Becker argued that classical analysis never resolved this confusion about emotion, while Ferenczi's diary recorded similar misgivings from within Freud's circle.
+Commentators such as Fred Weinstein and Ernest Becker argued that psychoanalysis, up to the present, has never resolved Freud's confusion of sexuality with emotion, and Ferenczi's diary, written in 1932, recorded similar misgivings.

 Later life and influence

 Rank left Vienna in 1926 and divided his time between Paris and the United States, where he lectured, practiced psychotherapy, and continued to write on art, myth, and the will.
-He died of a kidney infection in New York City on 31 October 1939, reportedly remarking "Komisch" on his deathbed.
+At age 83, Freud died of physician-assisted suicide in London in September 1939.
+At age 55, Rank took ill suddenly and died in New York City in October 1939, reportedly remarking "Komisch" (strange, amusing) on his deathbed.

+Rank's relationship-based will therapy transformed the therapeutic philosophy of Jessie Taft and Virginia Robinson, who introduced Rank's thought in the late 1920s at the Pennsylvania School of Social Work, creating the first strengths-based model of social work.

+Having learned of relationship-based will therapy from a graduate of the Penn School, Carl Rogers invited Rank to deliver a weekend workshop in 1936 at the Child Guidance Clinic in Rochester, New York.
+"I became infected with Rankian ideas," Rogers later said, and credited Rank's American lectures with shaping client-centered therapy.

-Rank's relationship-centered therapy informed Jessie Taft and Frederick Allen, who developed the functional model at the Pennsylvania School of Social Work and introduced Rank's ideas to Carl Rogers.
-Rogers credited Rank's New York lectures with shaping client-centered counseling, and Rollo May described Rank as "the great unacknowledged genius in Freud's circle" in the foreword to the American lectures.
-Rank's focus on present-tense encounter also influenced Gestalt therapy, where Paul Goodman praised his post-Freudian ideas on art and creativity, and practitioners such as Erving Polster and Robert Landy adapted his emphasis on the here-and-now to action methods.
+Co-creator with Rogers and Abraham Maslow of humanistic therapy, Rollo May described Rank as "the great unacknowledged genius in Freud's circle" in the foreword to Rank's American lectures.

+Rank's focus on the encounter also influenced Gestalt therapy, as Paul Goodman praised his post-Freudian ideas on art and creativity, and practitioners such as Erving Polster and Robert Landy adapted his emphasis on the here-and-now.